amodj/D2R/README.md

 2. Edit the .d2S file with any attribute values desired.

 ## What this tool cannot do:
+1. Edit any online character.
-1. Add/edit any specific skills.
+2. Add/edit any specific skills.
-2. Add/edit any specific items.
+3. Add/edit any specific items.

 ## Save file format
 A D2S file consists of a 765 byte header followed by the character attributes, skills and then items.